Nicole Zempel has now officially left her post at the Chamber of Commerce.

-Page 2 of 3 - Most contentious, but intimately tied to these endeavors as a catalyzing agent was the savior and re-purposing of the K.K.
+Most contentious, but intimately tied to these endeavors as a catalyzing agent was the savior and re-purposing of the K.K.
 Berge building.

 Set for demolition in 2008 due to its existence in the 100 year flood plain, Zempel was a torchbearer in a Granite Falls Riverfront Revitalization (GFRR) initiative that partnered with the Granite Falls City Council to see the building flood proofed and repurposed, allowing it to become the eventual home of the newly formed GFRR and Granite Area Arts Council (GAAC) non-profits as well as the Chamber of Commerce and a Clean Up the River Environment (CURE) satellite office.